Manarom/JCAMPDXir.jl/README.md

 ## Current state of the package

-Currently, the package parses JCAMP-DX files written in  '(X++(Y..Y))' and '(XY...XY)' format in a single or multiple blocks (each block must be embraced in ##TITLE...##END).
+Currently, the package parses JCAMP-DX files written in  `(X++(Y..Y))` and `(XY...XY)` data line formats in a single or multiple blocks (each block must be embraced in `##TITLE...##END`).
-Data points can be separated by specified delimiter, comressed using PAC format (spaced by signs) or mixed.

-Under development:
- - SQZ and DIF data formats
+Supported data compression methods:
+- for reading: no data comression, integer comression, `SQZ`,`PAC`,`DIF` and `DUP` (file can use various combinations of  these compression formats simultaniously)
+- for writing: simple integer comression
+For writing, the package also supports various x- and y- units conversions

+The package was tested on all IR-spectra examples from python package [jcamp](https://github.com/nzhagen/jcamp.git)

 ## Quick start